How to Improve Your Digital Resilience

 - Prioritize (and Re-prioritize): With that being said, digital products still need to adhere to an organization’s budget.
 Good feature prioritization practices can help you keep digital product budgets on track while also helping you plan for the long-term.

 Finally, good sustainable web design practices can go a long way to improve product performance.
 However, all the best practices in the world won’t fix a product that’s neglected over time.
-Prioritize good product management practices to improve digital resilience.
+Prioritize the strategies above to improve digital resilience.

 4. Build a Knowledge Base